Oil Derrick (Six Flags Over Texas)

-The Six Flags Over Texas Oil Derrick is a 300 foot tall observation tower, and an attraction at the theme park Six Flags Over Texas.
+The Six Flags Over Texas Oil Derrick is a 300 foot tall observation tower and an attraction at the theme park Six Flags Over Texas.
 Six Flags claims it to be the world's tallest land-based oil derrick (although it is actually not functional as such, and never has been).
-When the tower opened, it had a twelve-lane slide, attached at the first balcony level (50 ft), on which riders could slide down on using burlap bags.
+When the tower opened, it had a twelve-lane slide, attached at the first balcony level (50 ft), on which riders could slide down using burlap bags.
 With two elevators holding 50 people each, the attraction has a capacity of 2000 riders per hour.
-The tower served as a replacement for the former Sky Hook.
+The tower served as a replacement for the former Sky Hook attraction.